Last Updated on

 - Read your post one word at a time silently

 - Read your post backward

 - Be aware of homophone confusion

 The last step is to publish your article.
 Your article should be at this time ready for your readers.
-If someone contacts you with errors on your work, welcome it with open arms.
+If someone contacts you with errors in your work, welcome it with open arms.
 Some people take offense to criticism.
 I look at it differently.
 I am grateful that someone has taken time out of their day to point something out to me.
 I can then fix the problem before someone else see my mistakes.